Where to find pre-primed tongue and groove planks.

 Painting it was literally a pain in the neck, but it wasn’t the worst job ever.
 The whole time we painted, though, we kept saying that we were so happy that we spent the extra money on the pre-primed.
 We’re both

-cheap frugal when it comes to buying stuff like wood or other building supplies that will get painted so that’s saying something.
+cheap frugal when it comes to buying stuff like wood or other building supplies that will get painted, so that’s saying something.

-A little extra tidbit…I did find a few spots where a small amount of sap seeped through but I just added an extra coat of paint over it and it looked fine.
+A little extra tidbit…I did find a few spots where a small amount of sap seeped through.
+To cover them up I just added an extra coat of paint over it and it looked fine.
 It may seep through again but, honestly, you can’t tell.
 I just noticed because…well, I’m weird like that.
 I would stand there and practically stand on my head to look at spots on the ceiling at different angles and in certain light but a normal person walking in there probably wouldn’t notice.
 The mister didn’t, but I could shave my eyebrows off and he probably wouldn’t notice.
 Ok, bad example.
 Seriously, it wasn’t really an issue, I just wanted to let you know that it could happen.

 The ceiling turned out so much better than we thought.
 I would love to do another one in our new house in North Carolina….fingers crossed.